Wānaka: Transport

-There are daily bus services to Christchurch, Dunedin, Queenstown, Invercargill and Greymouth.
+There are daily bus services to Christchurch, Dunedin, Queenstown and Greymouth.

-During the early 20th century an unsuccessful proposal was made for the Otago Central Railway, then terminated at Cromwell, to be extended to Wānaka and onward to Lake Hāwea.
+During the late 19th century, unsuccessful Bills were introduced to Parliament to enable the extension of the Otago Central Railway from its terminus at Taieri Lake to Wānaka and Lake Hāwea.
+The proposal to extend the railway, which had since already been extended to Cromwell, was again unsuccessfully revived in the early 20th century.
 The main reason for NZR's reluctance was having to cross the Clutha River twice.
 A more direct route to Hāwea was planned but dropped due to cost.

 Utilities

 Aurora Energy operates the electricity distribution network in and around Wānaka.
 Electricity is fed from Transpower's national grid at Cromwell to Wānaka via twin 66,000-volt lines.

 Fresh water for the town is drawn from Lake Wānaka via two inlets and treated by chlorination prior to distribution.
 Since 2008, the water supply has had issues with Didymo "rock snot" algae entering the system and building up, clogging filters and household plumbing.
 The Queenstown-Lakes District Council planned to add protozoal treatment to the water supply in 2024.